HibaROMANE/HibaROMANE/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm Hiba ROMANE, an enthusiastic and dedicated engineering student with a passion for Data Science and Machine Learning.
-Currently pursuing my degree at the National School of Applied Sciences in Khouribga, Morocco.
+I'm Hiba ROMANE, an enthusiastic and dedicated engineer with a passion for Data Science and Machine Learning.
+Graduated in 2024 from the National School of Applied Sciences in Khouribga, Morocco.

 ## 🔍 What I'm Into

-I'm deeply interested in the fascinating realms of Data Science and Machine Learning.
+I'm deeply interested in the fascinating realms of Data and IT.
 My journey involves exploring innovative solutions, diving into predictive analytics, and leveraging the power of algorithms to extract meaningful insights from data.

 ## 🌱 Currently Learning